 To conduct a survey you will need:

-- an 18-foot, 6-inch length of string attached to a stake
+- String (18′ 6″) attached to a stake

-- binoculars
+- Binoculars

-- a note pad and pencil
+- Note pad and pencil

-- a map of the area
+- Map or sketch of the area

-- Search the circle for all egg masses.
+- Search within the circle for egg masses.
 Use the binoculars to look for egg masses high on the trees, especially the undersides of larger branches.
 Also check all items on the ground such as picnic tables and woodpiles.

 - Write down the number of egg masses and the location of the survey circle.